Table of contents

 After a concussion that didn’t heal right, Jane McGonigal was suicidal.
 “My brain started telling me, Jane, you want to die,” she said in her viral 2012 TED talk.
 But instead of succumbing to her dark thoughts, she turned her recovery into a game: Jane the Concussion Slayer.
 The game was simple: Avoid the bad guys (bright lights and crowded places) and seek out power-ups.

-“Within just a couple days of starting to play, that fog of depression and anxiety went away,” Jane said.
+“Within just a couple days of starting to play, that fog of depression and anxiety went away,” McGonigal said.

 What was at play here?
 Only the awesome power of making your bed; the power of small, simple habits repeated to tilt your world on its axis.
-Three steps may not seem like much, but in those steps, you finish a marathon, cure cancer, put humans on Mars, build an Apple or Google, and build the life you want.
+Three steps may not seem like much, but in those steps, you finish a marathon, cure cancer, put humans on Mars, build Apple or Google and create the life you want.

 Those seemingly insignificant decisions you make every day?
 They contain infinite power.

 If you saw one, you would say that the lavender and pink flowers of the water hyacinth are beautiful.
 Native to South America, it’s one of the fastest growing plants in the world.
 It can double in size every two weeks by sending out shoots that create daughter plants.
 If you spot a single one floating on a pond, come back in two weeks and you’d barely notice any growth.
 A few months later, half the pond might be covered.
 But return the day after that, and these plants would cover the entire pond.

 Daily changes always seem small—until enough time passes and those seemingly insignificant habits become massive shifts in your life.